turingschool/try-turing/fe-online-weekend/html-intro/index.md

   <p>There are two ways you can include images in a Glitch project:</p>
   <ol>
     <li>Google search an image, right click it, and select "Copy image address".
 Paste that in as the value of your <code>src</code> attribute.</li>
-    <li>If you have an image file on your computer that you'd like to use, select "assets" from the left-side menu of your Glitch project, then drag and drop files int the main part of the page.
-Once it uploads, click it, then click "copy".
-Paste the link that was copied in as the value of your <code>src</code> attribute.</li>
+    <li>If you have an image file on your computer that you'd like to use, you can drag and drop it into the file tree - the area on the repl whitespace where your <code>HTML</code> and <code>CSS</code> file names appear.
+The value of the <code>src</code> attribute should match the name of the file, including the extensions, such as <code>.png</code>.</li>
   </ol>
   <p>Check in on the "View" of your app to make sure things are showing up as expected. </p>
 </div>